-- Control students' access to inappropriate materials, as well as to materials that are harmful to minors: - Ensure student safety and security when using electronic communications: - Prevent unauthorized access, including hacking and other unlawful activities; - Restrict unauthorized disclosure, use, and dissemination of personally identifiable information regarding students; and - Educate students about cyberbullying awareness and response and about appropriate online behavior, including interacting with other individuals on social networking Web sites and in chat rooms.
+1. Control students' access to inappropriate materials, as we to materials that are harmful to minors; ell as 2.
+Ensure student safety and security when using electronic communications; ; 3.
+Prevent unauthorized access, including hacking and othe unlawful activities; r 4.
+Restrict unauthorized disclosure, use, and dissemination personally identifiable information regarding students; an 5.
+Educate students about cyberbullying awareness and re- sponse and about appropriate online behavior, including acting with other individuals on social networking Web sit and in chat rooms. inter- FILTERING Each District computer with Internet access and the District's net- work systems shall have filtering devices or software that blocks access to visual depictions that are obscene, pornographic, inap- propriate for students, or harmful to minors, as defined by the fed- eral Children's Internet Protection Act and as determined by the Superintendent or designee.
+The Superintendent or designee shall enforce the use of such fil- tering devices and shall not authorize the disabling of a filtering de- vice for any reason.
+MONITORED USE Electronic mail transmissions and other use of the District's tech- nology resources by students, employees, and members of the public shall not be considered private.

-FILTERING

-Each District computer with Internet access and the District's network systems shall have filtering devices or software that blocks access to visual depictions that are obscene, pornographic, inappropriate for students, or harmful to minors, as defined by the federal Children's Internet Protection Act and as determined by the Superintendent or designee.

-The Superintendent or designee shall enforce the use of such filtering devices and shall not authorize the disabling of a filtering device for any reason.

-MONITORED USE

-Electronic mail transmissions and other use of the District's technology resources by students, employees, and members of the public shall not be considered private.
 Designated District staff shall be authorized to monitor the District's technology resources at any time to ensure appropriate use.

-DISCLAIMER OF LIABILITY

-The District shall not be liable for users' inappropriate use of the District's technology resources, violations of copyright restrictions or other laws, users' mistakes or negligence, and costs incurred by users.
+DISCLAIMER OF LIABILITY The District shall not be liable for users' inappropriate use of the District's technology resources, violations of copyright restrictions or other laws, users' mistakes or negligence, and costs incurred by users.
 The District shall not be responsible for ensuring the availability of the District's technology resources or the accuracy, age appropriateness, or usability of any information found on the Internet.

-RECORD RETENTION

-A District employee shall retain electronic records, whether created or maintained using the District's technology resources or using personal technology resources, in accordance with the District's record management program.
-[See CPC]

-SECURITY BREACH NOTIFICATION

-Upon discovering or receiving notification of a breach of system security, the District shall disclose the breach to affected persons or entities in accordance with the time frames established by law.
+RECORD RETENTION A District employee shall retain electronic records, whether created or maintained using the District's technology resources or using personal technology resources, in accordance with the District's record management program.
+[See CPC] SECURITY BREACH NOTIFICATION secu n discovering or receiving notification of a breach of system urity, the District shall disclose the breach to affected person ntities in accordance with the time frames established by la ons DATE ISSUED: 5/17/201 UPDATE 90 CQ(LOCAL)-B 1 2 of 3

-DATE ISSUED: 5/17/2011

-UPDATE 90 CQ(LOCAL)-B